What is Agricultural Health and Medicine?

 Course duration and location

-The Graduate Certificate of Agricultural Health and Medicine consists of four credit points of study taken over one year of full-time study, or part-time equivalent..
-To complete HMF701 Agricultural Health and Medicine, students will be required to attend a five-day intensive during Trimester 1 from 4th March to 8th March 2024 in Hamilton, Victoria.
+The Graduate Certificate of Agricultural Health and Medicine consists of four credit points of study taken over one year of full-time study, or part-time equivalent.
+To complete HMF701 Agricultural Health and Medicine, students will be required to attend a five-day intensive during Trimester 1 held in late February/early March in Hamilton, Victoria.

 Course outline

-Applications for the Graduate Certificate of Agricultural Health and Medicine are open year-round, with intakes commencing in March, July, and November each year.
+Applications for the Graduate Certificate of Agricultural Health and Medicine are open year-round, with intakes commencing in March (T1) and July (T2), and November (T3) each year.
 Students are encouraged to undertake core units in Trimesters 1 and 2, with opportunities to undertake two additional elective units in any Trimester.

 The Graduate Certificate of Agricultural Health and Medicine consists of four credit points of study made up of: